dpayne/cli-visualizer/README.md

 | <kbd>q</kbd> or <kbd>CTRL-C</kbd>| Quit |

 ## Configuration

+### Colors

+The display colors and their order can be changed by switching the color scheme in the config under `colors.scheme`.
+The color scheme must be defined at `~/.config/vis/colors/color_scheme` directory.

+ vis does not override or change any of the terminal colors.
+All colors will be influenced by whatever terminal settings are set by the users terminal.
+Usually these colors are specified in `.Xdefaults`.

+#### RGB colors

+The color scheme can be defined in two ways with RGB values or by index.
+The RGB values are defined as a hex color code, they are useful for creating a 256 bit color scheme.
+The displayed color will not be the true color, but instead an approximation of the color based on 256-bit terminal colors.

+RGB color scheme example
+    #4040ff
+    #2c56fc
+    #2a59fc
+    #1180ed
+    #04a6d5
+    #02abd1
+    #03d2aa
+    #04d6a5
+    #12ee7f
+    #2bfc58
+    #2dfc55
+    #56fc2d

+#### Color indexes

+The second way to define a color scheme is by the color index.
+Specifically this is the exact color index used by ncurses.
+Color indexes are useful for creating a visualizer that matches the terminal's set color scheme.

+Color index color scheme example
+    4
+    12
+    6
+    14
+    2
+    10
+    11
+    3
+    5
+    1
+    13
+    9
+    7
+    15
+    0

+#### 256 bit Colors

+#### Basic Colors

     #Refresh rate of the visualizers.
 A really high refresh rate may cause screen tearing.
 Default is 20.
     visualizer.fps=20